Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 - Control measures that families can implement at home

-There is a list of common infections in child care in the Additional Family Information section of this book for your reference.
+A list of common infections in child care is included in the Additional Family Information section of this book.

 Illness

-In an effort to keep down the incidence of disease and illness, and for the comfort of the children, families are expected to keep their child home in the event of any of the following symptoms:
+In an effort to keep down the incidence of disease and illness and for the comfort of the children, families are expected to keep their child home in the event of symptoms that include but are not limited to:

 - Vomiting